Refurbishing Campsite Washroom Facilities

 However, ahead of the works, late summer is an ideal time to assess your washrooms.
 Whether you’re planning some thorough annual maintenance, looking to upgrade some of your features, or going for a complete refurbishment, now is the time to start planning, enabling you to make the most of the quieter months ahead.

 Assessing your washrooms and monitoring areas of wear and tear is essential.
 Look to see how the hinges and locks are holding up.
 If two or more are getting tired or need replacing, it may be a good idea to replace all these items throughout your complex.
 The same goes for leaky taps.
-Flooring is often an area that goes overlooked until there is a noticeable problem, which can often be to late to repair.
-Areas where water sits and pools are an obvious point of attention and need to be addressed to prevent them getting worse.
+Flooring is often an area that goes overlooked until there is a noticeable problem, which can often be too late to repair.
+Areas where water sits and pools are an obvious point of attention and need to be addressed to prevent them from getting worse.
 With tiled floor and wall areas, inspect the grouting for mould and general deterioration.
 If they look like they might need re-grouting, this can be scheduled in advance for autumn, or be done area by area to avoid disruption in busy, year-round campsites.

 Additional features and upgrades